penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 Now, the `zabbix-web` user has appropriate access to interact with the schema while maintaining security by limiting permissions to essential operations.

-If we want our Zabbix server to be able to connect to our DB then we also need to open our firewall port.
+If you are ready you can exit the database and return to your linux shell.

-!!! info ""
+!!! info "Exit the database shell"

-    Red Hat
-    ``` bash
-    firewall-cmd --add-port=5432/tcp --permanent
-    firewall-cmd --reload
+    ```psql
+    zabbix=> \q
     ```

+At this point, your Zabbix database is ready, but before it can actually be used by Zabbix, we still need to populate the database with the necessary tables and initial data, but that will be covered in the next section when we install the Zabbix server.

+If you intent to install Zabbix server on a different machine than the one hosting the database you will need to open the host firewall to allow incoming connections to the database server.
+By default, PostgreSQL listens on port 5432.

+!!! info "Add firewall rules"

-    SUSE
+    Red Hat / SUSE
     ``` bash
     firewall-cmd --add-service=postgresql --permanent
     firewall-cmd --reload